will-0/brief-history-webapps/chapter-1-linux/IPC/README.md

   - There's an exception to this rule if using UNIX domain sockets, but this is abnormal.
 * It's implemented with a pipe buffer.
 Write will block until some data has been made available in pipe.
 * Linux pipe capacity is 65,536 since 2.6.11

+## FIFOs

+FIFOs are basically just named pipes.
+The only difference is because you create them separately, you have to actually open them before use.

+They have an unusual behaviour where `open` blocks until there exists both a read and write file descriptor.